rphair/frankenwallet/docs/prepare/password-strategy.md

 ## About passwords used for AES and assurances AES is "unbreakable" {#aes-hashed-passwords}

-AES itself, lacking a practical attack surface as conceded by cryptographers for nearly 3 decades, is considered unbreakable in itself (best source: [Bruce Schneier: tag AES](https://www.schneier.com/tag/aes/)).
-Any mitigation attempts seem only to reduce the difficulty to that of trying 2^128 keys: i.e. a job for a cosmic scale computer.
+AES, beyond the consideration of its implementations in [encryption software](/intro/encryption), lacks a comprehensive attack surface as conceded by cryptographers for nearly 3 decades, and is therefore still considered unbreakable in itself (best source: [Bruce Schneier: tag AES](https://www.schneier.com/tag/aes/)).
+Any mitigations of brute-forcing 256-bit encryption only reduce the difficulty to roughtly that of trying 2^128 keys: still a job for a cosmic scale computer.
 Therefore your goal is to have a password, which will be "hashed" to this key, with the same unpredictability as a randomly generated 128-bit number.

 Assuming that there are 80 possible characters you can type on the computer keyboard (26 uppercase + 26 lowercase + 10 digits + 18 punctuation marks), this is how we derive the 20 minimum number of characters for your password (assuming it's apparently of random & unrelated characters, with any meaning or relationship existing in your mind alone):